agiza/stream-video-player/readme.txt

 == Description ==

-Stream Video Player for WordPress is by far the best and most complete video-audio player plug-in for WordPress, Easy to use with a tag generator in the editor, support for viewing on the iPhone and iPod touch, support for YouTube and Pseudo-Streaming so you can randomly seek any place of your videos without having to load the entire video before.
+Stream Video Player for WordPress is by far the best and most complete video-audio player plug-in for WordPress, Easy to use with a tag generator in the editor, support for viewing on the iPad, iPhone and iPod touch, support for YouTube and Pseudo-Streaming so you can randomly seek any place of your videos without having to load the entire video before.

 Important Links: